nixworks/public/news/2013/03/28/README.md

 ##### 193 UN member states
 ### [The members of the United Nations are scheduled to decide on Australian diplomat Peter Woolcott's draft for the first ever treaty to regulate the conventional arms trade. ](/news/2013/03/28/the-members-of-the-united-nations-are-scheduled-to-decide-on-australian-diplomat-peter-woolcott-s-draft-for-the-first-ever-treaty-to-regulat.md)
-_Context: treaty, arms sales, Australia, Peter Woolcott, 193 UN member states, United Nations_
+_Context: 193 UN member states, arms sales, Australia, treaty, United Nations, Peter Woolcott_

 ##### Syria
 ### [The Syrian opposition opens its first embassy in Qatar, a day after it was given Damascus's seat at the Arab League. ](/news/2013/03/28/the-syrian-opposition-opens-its-first-embassy-in-qatar-a-day-after-it-was-given-damascus-s-seat-at-the-arab-league.md)